anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 ### 1. introduction

 You can take the introduction for an SOP in literally so many different directions.
 A general piece of advice: make sure you talk about who you are _now_ and what your _adult_ career passions are, and don't fall into the trap of how you've wanted to pursue a PhD since you were in elementary school.
-That can be part of your story, but it's also weirdly common for people applying to Physics PhDs to have wanted to since they were 10.
-Not that I can relate or anything...
-The point is, even if you do talk about wanting to pursue a Physics PhD since you were a kid try to make the point of the paragraph be something that makes you stand out as an applicant _now_.
+That can be part of your story, but it doesn't tell the reader much about what type of graduate student you will be.
+Even if you do talk about wanting to pursue a Physics PhD since you were a kid, try to make the main point of the paragraph something that makes you stand out as an applicant _now_.

 I used my first paragraph to develop two ideas: (1) I love materials science because it is simultaneously the study of fundamental physics and also heavily relevant for sustainability applications; and (2) I believe that computational materials science will be a critical component of sustainable materials development in the coming years and I want to be a part of that.